Home / Blog / What Dental Services Are Covered by Medicare in 2025?

 Need help choosing between dental insurance and dental savings plans?
 Give us a call at 1-833-735-0399.
 We’ll review your needs and provide a personalized recommendation.
 We have 20+ years of experience in helping people access affordable, quality dental care by matching them to their perfect dental insurance or dental savings plan.
 It’s time to find a plan that fits your budget and offers the biggest savings for the dental care you need.

-Wondering exactly how much you reduce your dental care costs with a dental savings plan?
+Wondering exactly how much you can reduce your dental care costs with a dental savings plan?
 Get a quick peek by using our calculator below.

 *Discount Health Program consumer and provider surveys indicate average savings of 50%.
 Savings may vary by provider, location, and plan.